andhyalv/AndhyAlv.github.io/Healthcare.md

 ![rank](images/rankoutput.png "output")

 ### Conclusion
+This analysis provides insight into patterns of hospital utilization, procedures, and medication use across a diverse patient population.
+On average, patients of different racial backgrounds received a comparable number of laboratory procedures, suggesting equity in procedural allocation.
+At the same time, a clear correlation emerged between the length of hospitalization and the number of procedures performed, reflecting that more complicated procedures require more time in the hospital.
+The most common procedures were concentrated in cardiology, radiology, and thoracic or vascular surgery, highlighting the significance of cardiovascular and diagnostic care.
+While most patients followed the average trajectory for discharge, a subset of individuals were released more rapidly after emergency admissions, showing the strong level of care in crisis situations.
+Demographic analysis also highlighted a substantial representation of African-American patients that were prescribed metformin with an “Up” adjustment, showing an important intersection of race and diabetes management.
+Finally, medication use varied significantly by age, with each age group relying on metformin, insulin and glipozide.
+Together, these findings illustrate how treatment patterns, demographics, and pharmacology interact to shape hospital experiences and outcomes.
 ### Call to Action
 If you were interested in discussing the dataset further or have feedback on the analysis, feel free to message me on [LinkedIn!](https://www.linkedin.com/in/andhyalvarez/)